 The Company's exposure to interest rate risks is limited due to the use of loans with fixed rates.
-The Company has two loans and a financial lease with a fixed interest, totalling €3,575,000 at December 31, 2013.
-Details on the interest rates and maturities of these loans are provided in Notes 11 and 12.
+The Company has one loan and a financial lease with a fixed interest, totaling $\[ \in \] 2,863,000$ at December 31, 2014 (2013: $\[ \in \] 3,540,000$ ).
+Details on the interest rates and maturities of these loans are provided in Note 13.

-(c) Credit risk
+(b) Credit risk

 Credit risk represents the risk of financial loss caused by default of the counterparty.
 The Company has no large receivables balances with external parties.
 The Company's principal financial assets are cash and cash equivalents which are placed at ABN Amro and Rabobank.
+Our cash management policy is focused on preserving capital, providing liquidity for operations and optimizing yield while accepting limited risk (Short-term credit ratings must be rated A-1/P-1/F1 at a minimum by at least one of the Nationally Recognized Statistical Rating Organizations (NRSROs) specifically Moody's, Standard & Poor's or Fitch.
+Long-term credit rating must be rated A- or A3 at a minimum by at least one NRSRO).